 Ironically, with so many men and women struggling to lose weight, desperate to burn body fat, the weight loss saboteur of holding onto a treadmill is extremely prevalent.

 Now before I go on about how to solve this problem, I need to emphasize that this article targets the general population of treadmill users in a gym, rather than exceptional populations such as the visually impaired who would need to hold on.

 When I see hoards of people holding onto a treadmill while walking, I see able-bodied men and women, many in their 20s and 30s, who will often trot up the gym’s staircase without a problem to do some dumbbell work on the second floor.

-One faithful treadmill-holder whom I have observed was a martial arts instructor.
+One faithful treadmill-holder whom I had observed was a martial arts instructor!

 If you haven’t lost weight despite spending months and months walking on a treadmill, your question to yourself should be: